 The debate rages on even now.
 Regardless of what was spotted, the understandable response of a tense and suspicious army was to fire everything it had at the object and blow the thing completely out of the sky.
 Approximately 15000 shells later, the apparently undamaged object disappears.
 Six casualties are reported on the ground; confusion surrounds their fate.
 Popular consensus stated that the shelling was responsible, but cardiac arrests were reported.
 If the Air raid sirens and the bombardment of AAA guns did anything, it was to wake up the entire city.
 Witnesses reported everything from single white lights to a giant alien mothership.

 The Press and Media had a field day during and shortly after the sighting.
 CBS reported on the incident as if it were broadcast live but was, in fact, recorded several hours after the last of the shelling had stopped.
 Press conferences were arranged and held as promptly as could be realistically expected.
-Some of these insisted on explanations such as false alarms, practice drills and a combination of mass hysteria and vivid imaginations.
-The official verdict was that the entire episode was caused by a lack of proper knowledge of the primitive radar technology, heightened tensions of the War and what may or may not have happened and general confusion.
-Surely someone must have realised this at some point during the two or three barrage.
+Some of these insisted on explanations such as false alarms, practice drills, and a combination of mass hysteria and vivid imaginations.
+The official verdict was that the entire episode was caused by a lack of proper knowledge of the primitive radar technology, heightened tensions of the War, and what may or may not have happened, and general confusion.
+Surely someone must have realized this at some point during the two or three barrages.